-FHEQ level of final award Level 7 UCAS code F303 Programme code 4413 external reference
+FHEQ level of final award Level 6

+UCAS code F300

+Programme code 4411

-QAA Subject Benchmark or other Physics, Astronomy And Astrophysics 2008
+QAA Subject Benchmark or other Physics, Astronomy And Astrophysics 2008 external reference

 Programme Lead Pasquale Di Bari (pdb1d08)

 Programme Overview

 Brief outline of the programme

 Physics and astronomy are dynamic subjects which are continually being developed by new discoveries and innovations.
 In choosing to study physics at Southampton, you will benefit from being taught by research-active physicists who enjoy an outstanding international reputation in all research areas carried out within Physics & Astronomy.
 We assign a high priority to the continual development and improvement of our teaching methods and curriculum design in order to guarantee students a highly stimulating, as well as enjoyable and fruitful, learning experience.
 Physics & Astronomy recognises the potential diversity of our students both at home and internationally and thus this document has been written in accordance with the University's Diversity Policies and current anti-discrimination legislation.